tanaylab/slanter/README.rst

 .. image:: large_replaced_sheatmap.png

 Much better!
-Here we only the see the clear gradient as before, but also that it splits naturally to four phases (that smoothly transition from one to the next).
+Here we not only the see the clear gradient as before, but also that it splits naturally to a few phases (that smoothly transition from one to the next).
 We can highlight this by using ``cutree``:

 .. code:: r